lacegiovanni17/fintech-wallet/README.md

 Please give a ⭐️ if you like this project!

 ## Acknowledgments
-- Hat tip to smartinsight.ai
+- Hat tip to ankurglobal
 - Inspiration to all devs
 - etc